Before you buy a boat licence you will need a valid Boat Safety Scheme (BSS) certificate or exemption.

 The BSS is like a boating version of the MOT.
 It sets standards for boats, their installations and components, which you must meet before buying your licence.

 By law, your boat must comply with our standards for boat construction.

-So, unless your boat is an open craft such as a canoe, rowing boat or dinghy, and has no engine, all other boats, including houseboats, must have a boat safety certificate (for older boats) or recreational craft directive (RCD) for brand new boats.Why does the BSS scheme exist?
+If your boat is an open craft such as a canoe, rowing boat or dinghy, and has no engine, this does not apply.
+All other boats (including houseboats) must have a boat safety certificate (for older boats) or recreational craft directive (RCD) for brand new boats.Why does the BSS scheme exist?